Rail crossing study

 The Study

-We've initiated a transportation study to explore the transportation impacts on five road-level railway crossings along the Metrolinx corridor.
+This study is complete.
+We've completed a transportation study to explore the transportation impacts on five road-level railway crossings along the Metrolinx corridor.
 This work supports planned Metrolinx service expansion along the Kitchener GO rail line through Guelph including all-day two-way GO service.
 While Metrolinx is indicating they do not plan on closing any more crossings, we continued with our study because we want to preserve connectivity and ensure it aligns with our transportation goals now and into the future.

-This is a City of Guelph-led project, and the results will be shared with Metrolinx when the study is complete.
+This is a City of Guelph-led project, and the study results were shared with Metrolinx.

-The study will also look at and assess options for active transportation (e.g. footbridge) connection across the rail line at Cityview Drive.
+The study also looked at and assess options for active transportation (e.g. footbridge) connection across the rail line at Cityview Drive.
 As a result of the engagement, we have added the assessment of options for active transportation at Margaret Green park and Dublin Street.

-To find the best solution for each crossing we’ll look at the unique context of each one and our city’s overall transportation network.
-For example, we’ll need to consider how closing one rail crossing would affect traffic flow at another and in the local area.
+To find the best solution for each crossing we looked at the unique context of each one and our city’s overall transportation network.
+For example, considering how closing one rail crossing would affect traffic flow at another and in the local area.
 Some options may not be possible to implement for every crossing.

 What is the process moving forward?

-• The current open house comment period ends June 29.
+- The current open house comment period ended June 29.

 The Study

-We've initiated a transportation study to explore the transportation impacts on five road-level railway crossings along the Metrolinx corridor.
+This study is complete.
+We've completed a transportation study to explore the transportation impacts on five road-level railway crossings along the Metrolinx corridor.
 This work supports planned Metrolinx service expansion along the Kitchener GO rail line through Guelph including all-day two-way GO service.
 While Metrolinx is indicating they do not plan on closing any more crossings, we continued with our study because we want to preserve connectivity and ensure it aligns with our transportation goals now and into the future.

-This is a City of Guelph-led project, and the results will be shared with Metrolinx when the study is complete.
+This is a City of Guelph-led project, and the study results were shared with Metrolinx.

-The study will also look at and assess options for active transportation (e.g. footbridge) connection across the rail line at Cityview Drive.
+The study also looked at and assess options for active transportation (e.g. footbridge) connection across the rail line at Cityview Drive.
 As a result of the engagement, we have added the assessment of options for active transportation at Margaret Green park and Dublin Street.

-To find the best solution for each crossing we’ll look at the unique context of each one and our city’s overall transportation network.
-For example, we’ll need to consider how closing one rail crossing would affect traffic flow at another and in the local area.
+To find the best solution for each crossing we looked at the unique context of each one and our city’s overall transportation network.
+For example, considering how closing one rail crossing would affect traffic flow at another and in the local area.
 Some options may not be possible to implement for every crossing.

 What is the process moving forward?

-• The current open house comment period ends June 29.
+- The current open house comment period ended June 29.

 How is “safety” defined by City staff in the context of a warrant that triggers an EA for studying an underpass option at Edinburgh Rd?
 1. Can you please provide the detailed sections of the ‘Grade Crossings Regulations’ SOR/2014-275 from the federal ‘Railway Crossing Act’, that applies to EXISTING GRADE CROSSINGS for PUBLIC CROSSINGS including Part B of the Grade Crossings Standards, or any other regulation for that matter, for issues, which you have identified as concerning under the broad term 'safety' that warrant in your opinion an underpass at Edinburgh Rd.?
 2. Can you please explain the data (e.g. when and where were they collected, how do they relate to the issues you try to address with your feasibility study) and please explain ALL assumptions that supported your feasibility study and how they resulted in and concluded with the identified issues under point 1 above, that warrant an underpass at Edinburgh Rd.?